Annakacygna: Description

 Seventeen cervical and thoracic vertebrae are known and although many are distorted, they are well enough preserved to reveal their position within the skeleton.
 Subsequently, Matsuoka and Hasegawa managed to determine the presence of twenty-three neck and seven thoracic vertebrae.
 They are generally similar to those of the extant Black swan (Cygnus atratus), however notably wider and heavier than any modern Cygnus species.
 Despite the more robust and shorter vertebrae, the neck of Annakacygna was still long and flexible.
 The sternum is poorly preserved, but shows only weak attachment for the coracobrachialis muscle and the coracoid resembles that of the flightless sea duck Chendytes from Pleistocene North America.
 The scapula is much stronger than those of extant flying anseriformes with a better developed scapulohumeralis caudalis muscle and initially does not resemble that of a flightless animal.
 Both humerus are preserved and are similar in length to those of Black swans, but with an unusually straight shaft lacking a pronounced sigmoid curve.
 Only in lateral or medial view can the remnants of the curvature be seen, expressed in an ʃ-shape.
 The proximal head is large and well developed, both proportionally and absolutely larger than in the whooper swan (Cygnus cygnus).
 The distal end is much smaller and the entire bone is thickened.
 The ulna is straight and incredibly short, only 57% the length of the humerus, while in modern swans the ulna and humerus are of almost equal length.
 The radius is highly unusual among birds.
 It is also shortened and shows a round crosssection towards its proximal end, before widening and flatting as it moves away from the humerus.
 The articulation with the humerus is reduced.
 The radiale is proportionally large while the carpometacarpus is reduced in length, but retaining strong articular surfaces that indicate that the element was still used.
 The wing phalanges are barely recognizable.

 The pelvis is almost completely preserved and would be gently arched if accounting for the preservation of the fossil.
-Three caudal vertebrae are preserved and much better developed than the caudals in other birds.
-The caudals contribution to the stiffened synsacrum is short, another highly unusual feature.
-The tarsometatarsus is narrow with an eliptical crosssection, an adaptation observed in grebes and loons that helps reduce drag while moving through water.
+Three caudal vertebrae are preserved and much better developed than the caudal's in other birds.
+The caudal's contribution to the stiffened synsacrum is short, another highly unusual feature.
+The tarsometatarsus is narrow with an elliptical cross section, an adaptation observed in grebes and loons that helps reduce drag while moving through water.